Maseshi/Shioru/documents/README.en-US.md

 ## Found a problem

 If you encounter any problems from your current job You can let us know through the tab. [issue](https://github.com/Maseshi/Shioru/issues) of this repository.

+## Google Translate

+The content of this document has been translated by the [Google Translate](https://translate.google.com/) service.
+We apologize for any errors.